 The Colormap function is a type of raster data renderer.
-It transforms the pixel values to display the raster data as either a grayscale or a color (RGB) image based on specific colors in a color map file, or based on a color ramp.
-You can use a color map to represent analyzed data, such as a classified image, or when displaying a topographic map (or index color-scanned image).
+It transforms the pixel values to display the raster data as either a grayscale or an RGB color image based on a color scheme or specific colors in a color map file.
+You can use a color map to represent analyzed data, such as a classified image or when displaying a topographic map (or an index color-scanned image).

-Color maps contain a set of values that are associated with colors and are used to display a single-band raster consistently with the same colors.
+Color maps contain a set of values that are associated with colors used to display a single-band raster consistently with the same colors.
 Each pixel value is associated with a color, defined as a set of RGB values.
-Color maps are capable of supporting any bit depth, except FLOAT.
-They can also support positive and negative values, and the color maps can contain missing color mapped values.
-When displaying a dataset with a color colormap containing missing values, the pixels with those missing values will not be displayed.
+Color maps are capable of supporting any bit depth except floating point.
+They also support positive and negative values and can contain missing color mapped values.
+When displaying a dataset with a color map containing missing values, the pixels with those missing values will not be displayed.

-When the Colormap function is used, the dataset will be displayed using the color map renderer or with a specified color ramp.
+When the Colormap function is used, the dataset will be displayed using the color map renderer or a specified color scheme.

-You can also input a *.clr file or *.act file from Adobe Photoshop.
-The .clr file is an ASCII file containing the colormap information for each pixel value on a separate line, formatted as pixel_value and associated red, green, and blue values.
+You can also input a .clr file or an .act file from Adobe Photoshop.
+The .clr file is an ASCII file containing the color map information for each pixel value on a separate line, formatted as pixel_value and associated red, green, and blue values.
 The following is an example of the contents of a .clr file:

 1 255 0 0 2 100 0 100 3 50 200 10 4 45 60 100

 The .act file from Adobe Photoshop is a non-ASCII file.
 The first color in the table has a zero index, and the color is ordered as red, green, and blue.
 Each color is represented by three bytes, one byte each for red, green, and blue.

-If you do not have a colormap and you do not wish to create one, you can choose to use a color ramp to symbolize your values.
+If you don't have a colormap and you don't want to create one, you can choose to use a color scheme to symbolize your values.
 Since there is no specific color tied to each value, this will render your data as if you are using the stretched renderer.